 for string orchestra or 13 solo strings

-Ossuary Cross was written at the request of José Serebrier for a concert and recording project he was working on with the St. Michel Strings of Mikkeli, Finland.
+Ossuary Cross, the first piece, was written at the request of conductor José Serebrier for a performance and recording with the St. Michel Strings of Mikkeli, Finland in 2011.
+If is recorded on their CD, Adagio, on the Alba label (Finland, released in the USA by Albany Records).